February 20, 2020

 Dear fellow parishioners,

 We ask that you please continue to pray for the success of our building project.
-With the Holy Spirit’s guidance and your support we look forward to holding our first service no later than Pentecost 2020.
+With the Holy Spirit’s guidance and your support, we look forward to dedicating our new church some time later this summer.

 Chair, St. John the Evangelist Church Building Committee